marctollin/SparkTreeInterpreter/README.md

 Dependencies
 ------------
-Spark 1.4.1+
+Spark 2.3

 Usage and Tests
 -----
-Given a trained RandomForestModel/DecisionTreeModel and an RDD[LabeledPoint], we have
+Given a trained RandomForestModel/DecisionTreeModel and an Dataset[Row], we have

 ```
+Interp.interpretModelRf(model, trainingData)
-Interp.interpretModel(model, trainingData)
+Interp.interpretModelDt(model, trainingData)
 ```
 yields
 ```